 Judas Priest’s Rob Halford Pays Tribute to Dimebag Darrell

-Today marks eight years since Pantera and Damageplan guitarist Dimebag Darrell was killed onstage.
-Here, Judas Priest frontman Rob Halford talks candidly about meeting Dimebag, working with him, and how he took the news when he heard about the shooting.
-A portion of the interview ran in Revolver’s “Fallen Heroes” issue, which is available for purchase right here.
+Pantera and Damageplan guitarist Dimebag Darrell was undeniably one of metal's greatest guitarists and biggest personalities.
+Here, Judas Priest frontman Rob Halford talks candidly about meeting Dimebag, working with him, and how he took the news when he heard about the guitarist's death.
+A portion of the interview ran in Revolver’s 2013 “Fallen Heroes” issue.

 REVOLVER When did you first meet Dimebag Darrell?